 Will my choice of preferences affect whether I will receive an offer?

 The more programmes you include in your preferences, the more likely it is you can be made an offer but the order in which you rank them will not.
-Whether or not you will be made an offer will be determined solely by your total score, relative to competing candidates within your region, the number of programmes available and your preferences of these.
+Whether or not you will be made an offer will be determined solely by your total score, and resulting ranking, the number of programmes available and your preferences of these.

 When offers are made, candidates are considered in rank order and assigned their highest available preference.
 Once your rank is reached, your preferences will be considered to see which can be offered to you.
 If all your preferences are offered by the time it comes to your rank, you will not be offered and go on a reserve list.

 However, you should only preference programmes you would genuinely consider accepting if offered; if you are made an offer and reject it you will no longer be considered in that round.